Regional Integration in Africa should facilitate African Value Chains, both for

-Introduction to the African Value Chains
+Introduction to African Value Chains

-Opportunities for the African Companies
+Opportunities for African companies

 African Growth Poles